DeshErBojhaa/linux-notes/core-components.md

 ## File I/O Model
 Same system callls (*open(), read(), write(), close() and so on*) are used to perform I/O on all types of files, including devices.
 The kernel essentially provides one file type: a sequential stream of bytes, which in the case of disk files, disks, and tape devices can be randomly accessed and using the *lseek()* system call.
 UNIX systems have no *end-of-file* character; the end of file is detected by a read that returns no data.
+If `ls -l` is run on a directory, something like
+`-rw-r--r-- 1 user group 1234 Mar 26 19:34 file.extencion` will be shown.
+Here, First dash of `-rw-r--r--` is the file type (here a dash means it's a regular file, in case of directories, it will be `d`).
+Next 3 characters are `user permission`, next 3 characters are `group permission` and last 3 characters are `other permissions`.
+Each permission can be either,
+- `r` Means the file is readable
+- `w` Means the file is writable
+- `x` Means the file is executable
+- `-` Means nothing

+Some executable files have an `s` in the user permissions listing instead of an `x`.
+This indicates that the executable is `setuid`, meaning that when you execute the program, it runs as though **the file owner is the user instead of you**.
+Many programs use this setuid bit to run as root in order to get the privileges they need to change system files.
+One example is the passwd program, which needs to change the `/etc/passwd` file.

 ### File Descriptors
 The I/O system calls refer to open files using a *file descriptor* a non negative integer.
 Normally a process inherits three open file descriptors when started by shell.